Building professional cross-platform solution at Go Invest

 Challenges

-Joining the project required rapid navigating the intricate world of trading and investment to deliver meaningful contributions
+Joining the project required rapid navigating the intricate world of investment to deliver meaningful contributions

-Joining the project required rapid navigating the intricate world of trading and investment to deliver meaningful contributions
+Joining the project required rapid navigating the intricate world of investment to deliver meaningful contributions

 This project was highly cross-functional and collaborative: 11 teams and more than 60 people were involved in the process